itz-pkm/E-Commerce-Sales-Dashboard/README.md

 Amount by State, etc.** by performing sales analysis of an E-Commerce company.

 ## 💡 Purpose of Project
-The purpose of the project is to analyze the sales of an E-Commerce company to extract useful insights which will further help stakeholders to make informed decisions for improving services and increasing sales.
+The purpose of the project is to analyze the sales of an E-Commerce company to extract useful insights which will help businesses track performance, identify trends, and make data-driven decisions effortlessly.

 ## 🎯 Key Features
 - **📈 Dynamic Charts & Graphs -** Such as Pie chart, Bar Chart, Column Chart, etc. to display some useful insights.